3.

 Francis turbine

 The properties of the radial stages depend significantly on the angle of the camber line of the profile on the rotor circumference (Figure 9), see dimensionless characteristics of radial stages.
-Therefore, for some working stage applications, blades other than backward-curved logarithmic blades are preferred for the best aerodynamic performance (see Problem 1).
-In the case of turbine radial stages, the angle of the camber line of the airfoil at the rotor circumference other than 90° is practically only found in Francis turbines.
+However, the best aerodynamic properties have backward curved blades whose camber line corresponds to a logarithmic spiral, see Problem 1.
+In the case of turbine radial stages, the angle of the camber line of the profile at the rotor circumference other than 90° is practically only found in Francis turbines.

-9: Effect of outlet profile angle on radial impeller blade shape
+9: Effect of camber line angle of profile on blade shape of radial stages of working machines

 (a) backward curved blades; (b) radial blades; (c) forward curved blades.